 2018 Top 3 Rookie Draft Picks

-Minkah Fitzpatrick (1st/11th overall) The Steelers gambled and traded a first-round draft pick for Minkah Fitzpatrick just after the 2019 season started.
-He is a three-time first-team All-Pro and Pro Bowler as a Steeler.
-In five seasons Fitzpatrick scored five defensive touchdowns including four wearing the Black and Gold.
+Minkah Fitzpatrick (1st/11th overall): Minkah played his rookie season in Miami.
+Then, the Steelers gambled and traded a first-round draft pick for Fitzpatrick just after the 2019 season started.
+He is a two-time first team All-Pro and Pro Bowler as a Steeler.
+In four seasons Fitzpatrick scored four defensive touchdowns including three wearing the Black and Gold.
 Also, Minkah scored a touchdown off a blocked punt that NFL officials called back for offside.
 Film review shows that it was a clean play.
-He leads this group with 19 interceptions, five fumble recoveries, and defending 47 passes.
-He’s the most targeted by quarterbacks.
-But his 59.1% completion per target is the lowest in the group.
-He’s also second in tackles showing run-stopping capability along with his coverage skills.
-So far, he’s earned $38.6 million with Miami paying $10.5 million of that total.
-Minkah is signed through the 2026 season making $18-20 million per year.
+He leads this group with 13 interceptions, four forced fumbles and five fumble recoveries.
+He’s the third most targeted by quarterbacks.
+But his 58.5% completion per target is the lowest in the group.
+He’s also second in tackles showing run stopping capability along with his coverage skills.
+The Steelers picked up his fifth-year option.
+Minkah’s only played in two playoff games.
+Looking for more as his career progresses.

 |Name||G||Snaps D/ST||TGTs||RECs||Yds||Y/C||Y/G||Catch %||Drop%||Points|

 Synopsis of each listed wide receiver for the 2019 season: